Zerrtified/consul/README.md

 # consul
-Three-node Consul cluster using Terraform.

 Consul is an open source key-value store.
-It is used for use cases such as service discovery, config management, etc. This is an exploration of deploying a 3-node cluster via Terraform.
+It is used for use cases such as service discovery, config management, etc. This is an exploration of deploying a three-node cluster via Terraform.

 Infrastructure provisioning via Terraform is currently a work in progress.
 All instances and SG currently deployable via Terraform.
 Configuration of Consul services still outstanding.